-"Want some?" he offered me a hipflask, no doubt full of whiskey.
+"Want some?" he offered me a hipflask, no doubt full of whisky.
 I stared at it for a moment.

 "No thanks," I said, retying my mask.

 He took a mouthful.
-He always drank when some part of his work was complete.
-Fingers twitching on the scythe's long handle, the Scarecrow continued to stare up into the sky, his face now covered once again.
+He always drank on a successful night's work.
+With his fingers twitching on the scythe's long handle, the Scarecrow continued to stare up into the sky, his face now covered once again.

 The Batsignal carried on roaming across the clouds.

-I strolled up to the edge of the roof, peering down into the courtyard below.
+I strolled up to the edge of the roof, peering into the courtyard below.
 Red was down there, surrounded by a group of five squealing guards and making the most of it.
-Strange, flesh-eating plants erupted from the soil, as well as vines to hold down her attackers.
-I wondered how long she could manage this, before she wore herself out.
+Strange, flesh-eating plants had erupted from the soil, as well as vines to hold down her attackers.
+I wondered how long she could keep them alive, before she wore herself out.

 "I won't be going anywhere," I told him.

 "You can't risk your identity being discovered, Nightmare," I heard the steely edge to his voice.
-Shivers ran up my spine.
-It would be a mistake to argue with him.
+Shivers ran up my spine and I knew it would be a mistake to argue with him.
 "If I say go, you go."